 It is still in decay today and selling it seems to be impossible.
 Even more, people say it's been haunted from the day it was for sale.
-So the castle is just standing there, with probably no future and waiting to be demolished some day.
+So the building is just standing there, with probably no future and waiting to be demolished someday.